Protect Your Hearing During Exercise

 If you can’t find something that’s comfortable, keep looking.
 If it’s still uncomfortable, try your best to just get used to it.
 Wear hearing protection in that noisy part of the gym, wear it while engaging in motor sports such as motorcycling, jet skiing, snowmobiling, etc., and don’t forget to get some ear protection while doing yard work such as mowing or edging the grass.
 We have many custom earplug options available for each unique situation.

 If you suspect some hearing loss has already occurred, please schedule an appointment with The Hearing Solution.
 We’ll guide you through a hearing assessment and consultation to help you find the best devices to enhance your hearing.
-Then the next time you take a walk along the gorgeous American River Bike trail, often called the jewel of Sacramento, you’ll hear what might be missing, like birds chirping, the frogs croaking, and beavers slapping their tails.
+Then the next time you take a walk along the gorgeous American River Bike trail, often called the jewel of Sacramento, you’ll hear what you might be missing, like birds chirping, the frogs croaking, and beavers slapping their tails.

 Interested in learning more?
 Attend one of our regular hearing solution events to learn more about our unique approach to hearing loss or give us a call at 916-646-2471.Contact Us Now